Link to Brentford High Street Project

 In October 2011 Bob Sheridan wrote:

-The 1861 marriage entry was witnessed by W Mattocks and Sarah Mattocks; James Clements, the groom, was a waterman.
+The 1861 marriage entry was witnessed by W MATTOCKS and Sarah Mattocks; James Clements, the groom, was a waterman.
 All parties signed the register.
-The name Maddox appears in the family notes that follow, an example of how surname spelling can change.
+The name MADDDOX appears in the family notes that follow, an example of how surname spelling can change.

 Clements family tree